BBQuercus/master-thesis/README.md

 # master-thesis

-Official GitHub repository accompanying my Master thesis.
+This is the official GitHub repository accompanying my Master thesis.
+It contains the following components:

-Thesis title: "Single-molecule imaging of mRNA to study translational regulation"

-Author: Bastian Th.
-Eichenberger

-Supervisors: Jeffrey A. Chao and Susan E. Mango

-Location: Friedrich Miescher Institute for Biomedical Research and University of Basel, Switzerland

-Degree: Master of Science in Molecular Biology

-Date: May, 2020

-Components of this repository:

 ```
 ├── Code               <- Source code used in this project.